jamasoftware-ps/Community-Reports/Login Usage Reports/User List Report/README.md

 # User List Report

 The default report lists the active users of the organization and for each user their Username, Full Name, Email, Groups, and License Type.

-If 'Include Deactivated Users' the report will include any deactivated user if the user was deactivated within 6 months prior to the report being run and if the user is still in a deactivated state with the addition of an 'Active/Deactivated' column.
+If 'Include Deactivated Users' the report will include any deactivated user if the user was deactivated within 6 months prior to the report being run and if the user is still in a deactivated state.
+With this parameter option selected there is the inclusion of an 'Active/Deactivated' column in the output report.

-*If the user has logged in within 6 months prior to the report being run it will show license data for the user.
+* If the user has logged in within 6 months prior to the report being run it will show license data for the user.
 If the user has not logged in within the last 6 months then it will show 'No license usage last 6 months'

 ### Preview